Why I am Still a Christian

 Some religions say the way to overcome difficulties in life is by disengagement.
 Life seems hard, but if we don't have any desires then we won't experience craving and suffering.
 Instead, Christianity recognizes that evil and suffering are real.
 We are not to ignore them.
 Instead, the solution for followers of Jesus is to love other people and give them help in the midst of trouble.
 Growing to have an unselfish value system reduces cravings in us.
 And by unselfishly sharing the burdens of life with others, suffering is reduced.

-Depending on the spiritual perspective, we might be told there is one god with a capricious character, or many gods all completely different, or simply that the base of reality is physical quantum chaos.
-If any of these things were fact, then truth could not ultimately be known: the conflict or chaos would not enable us to know what to trust or even if there were any truth.
-In contrast, the Christian God is rational and consistent.
+Depending on an outside religious perspective, we might be told there is one god with a capricious character, or many gods all completely different, or simply that the base of reality is physical quantum chaos.
+If any of these were factual, then truth could not ultimately be known: the conflict or chaos would not enable us to know what to trust or even if there were any truth.
+In contrast, the Christian God is one, is rational and is consistent.
 God is so completely different from us such that we can only comprehend parts of him.
 However, what we do know is that he is consistent, rational and good, and God therefore can be trusted.
-Because God can be trusted and we are made in God’s image, we therefore have reason to believe that our own ability to reason can be trusted.
+Because God can be trusted and we are made in God's image, we therefore have reason to believe that our own ability to reason can be trusted.

-And then finally: Looking at life, spiritual life and relationships as a follower of Jesus through the lens of value systems is intuitive, it is very practical, and it is fruitful. note
+And then finally: Looking at life, spiritual life and relationships as a follower of Jesus through the lens of value systems is intuitive, it is very practical, and it is fruitful. •••

 See also The Seven Principles of Good Relationships and much more at the Good News page.